RevDeBug/revdebug-tutorial-angular/README.rst

 Simple Angular example, after running select a hero and click the "CRASH" button to crash.
-This example demonstrates injecting the RevDeBug runtime directly into an index.html file.

 \* Note: Before compiling you may need to change the "host" and "port" fields in "revdebug.json" or specify different values on the command line if you are not running the record server locally.